Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Move SharePoint Document Set
 -----------------------------------------
-Moves a SharePoint document set from the document library to the specified URL with the help of Microsoft Flow.
+Moves a SharePoint document set from the document library to the specified URL with the help of Power Automate (Microsoft Flow).
 You can move the document sets to another document library cross-site, to another site collection or to another folder.

 .. rubric:: Output Parameters